Properties of contact toric structures and concave boundaries of linear plumbings: Introduction

 Here $\ind$ stands for the Fredholm index, $I$ is the ECH index and $\Jplus$ is a topological index defined in \S\ref{s:ECHbackground}.
 Note that $N$ is a solid torus, and the key property of the toric contact form $\lambda$ from Setup~\ref{setup:construction} is that there exists a torus fiber $T_{x_0}$ in $N$ with Reeb slope equal to the meridian of the solid torus (i.e. the Reeb slope bounds a disk in $N$).

-Theorem~\ref{theorem:construction} tells us that $\emptyset$ appears in $\partial \gamma_h$.
+Theorem~\ref{theorem:construction} tells us that the empty set appears in $\partial \gamma_h$.
 If we can show that nothing else appears in $\partial \gamma_h$, we will be able to calculate algebraic torsion.
 We do this in the case that $t_2-t_1>\pi$ through two different types of constraints on pseudoholomorphic curves.

 The first obstruction uses a positivity of intersection argument to confine all $\Jpert$-holomorphic curves whose positive ends are exactly $\gamma_h$ from reaching the second singular fiber, and prevents them from having any negative asymptotic ends.
 This forces them to lie in the same relative homology class as our constructed $\Jpert$-holomorphic plane obtained in Theorem~\ref{theorem:construction}.
 Additionally, we use an action argument to ensure that the positive asymptotic end of such a $\Jpert$-holomorphic curve does not lie ``to the right'' of the torus fiber $T_{x_0}$.